 Step 2: Choose the Best Website Builder for You

-You have lots of choices when it comes to the platform you build your site on, but only one will be perfect for you, depending on what your goals are.
+You have lots of choices when it comes to the website platform you build your site on, but only one will be perfect for you, depending on what your goals are.
 Here are some options with pros and cons to help you make the right decision.
 Check out our full review of the 22 best website builders here.

 The most popular platform for building websites today, WordPress is known for its ease of use along with the huge library of themes and plugins that are available.
 The learning curve is not too high to pick up the basics, but if you want to do anything custom-tailored to your needs, you will need some experience working with CSS and HTML.